Church and Mission in the West

 If you are challenged by such questions, this Master course is an excellent way to become more engaged in the church’s mission and to deepen your calling.

-The Master Church and Mission in the West (MA CMW) is and unique in its mission: the academic formation of reflective practitioners in church and mission in the West.
+The Master Church and Mission in the West (MA CMW) is a fully accredited academic Master, and unique in its mission: the academic formation of reflective practitioners in church and mission in the West.
 It is based on a decade of experience with training reflective practitioners in the fields of missiology and practical theology.
 The MA CMW is situated at a theological university with a long tradition, rooted in the Reformed heritage yet ecumenical in its outlook.
 Students from different countries, both within and outside Europe, and from different Christian traditions find here a wonderful academic environment that is characterized by small-scale community, deep engagement with the sources of the Christian tradition, high scholarly standards, and close links with the churches and other societal partners.
 Professors and other teachers are all experienced in the practices of church and mission and some of them belong to the top of their field in academic research.

 The MA CMW is connected to the Centre for Church and Mission in the West (www.churchandmission.nl), a research platform where scholars from different universities work together in high-ranked research into practices of church and mission in the secularized areas of the world.
 In is possible for students in the MA CMW to become involved in this research, and contribute to relevant research.

 The MA CMW aims at the formation of reflective practitioners in church and mission.
 Students are trained in becoming conversant with relevant academic literature (practical theology and missiology), doing various sorts of relevant research in the field, and reflect on their own development.
 While most graduates find jobs in mission projects, church plants, established churches, or in parachurch organizations, it is also possible to prepare for an academic career by working on a PhD plan.